Ain't My Last Rodeo

-Ain't My Last Rodeo is the second studio album by American country music singer Riley Green.
+Ain't My Last Rodeo is the second studio album by the American country singer Riley Green.
 The album was released October 13, 2023, by BMLG Records.

 Content

 "Different 'Round Here" was released on May 11, 2023, as the album's lead single.
 It was previously featured as the title track to Riley Green's 2019 debut album, but was re-recorded for Ain't My Last Rodeo to include guest vocals from Luke Combs.

 "Damn Good Day to Leave" was released as the second single from the album on March 18, 2024.

 Critical reception

 Rating it three out of five stars, Stephen Thomas Erlewine of AllMusic wrote that Green "plays this kind of retro minded country pop with an amiable ease."